-The extent of losses experienced on the capital of the Complainant's portfolio is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
+The extent of losses experienced on the capital of the complainants' respective portfolio, as indicated by MPM itself (fn.
+116 'Investor Profile' attached with the Additional Submissions made by MPM in 2019) is in itself indicative of the failure in adherence with the applicable conditions on diversification and avoidance of excessive exposures.
 Otherwise, material losses, which are reasonably not expected to occur in a pension product whose scope is to provide for retirement benefits, would have not occurred.

-Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio solely/predominantly to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
-Neither that the allocations were in the best interests of the Complainant despite her risk profile.
+Apart from the fact that no sensible rationale has emerged for limiting the composition of the respective pension portfolio solely and/or predominantly to structured products at times, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
+Neither that the allocations were in the best interests of the Complainants despite their respective risk profile.
+In the context of the Scheme's objective, this is considered to also hold true for those who had indicated a higher risk profile.

-In the circumstance where the portfolio of the Complainant was at times solely/predominantly invested in structured products with a high level of exposure to single issuer/s, and, for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole', (fn.
-88 SOC2.7.2(a) of Part B.2.7 of the Directives) and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
-89 SOC2.7.2(b) of Part B.2.7 of the Directives)
+In the circumstance where the portfolio of the Complainants was at times solely and/or predominantly invested in structured products with a high level of exposure to single issuer/s, and for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole' (fn.
+117 SOC2.7.2(a) of Part B.2.7 of the Directives) and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
+118 SOC7.2(b) of Part B.2.7 of the Directives)

-Apart from the fact that the Arbiter does not have comfort that the portfolio was reflective of the conditions and investment limits outlined in the MFSA's Rules and MPM's own Investment Guidelines, it is also being pointed out that over and above the duty to observe specific maximum limits relating to diversification as may have been specified by rules, directives or guidelines applicable at the time, the behaviour and judgement of the Retirement Scheme Administrator and Trustee of the Scheme is expected to, and should have gone beyond compliance with maximum percentages and was to, in practice, reflect the spirit and principles behind the regulatory framework and in practice promote the scope for which the Scheme was established.
+Apart from the fact that the Arbiter does not have comfort that the respective portfolio was reflective of the conditions and investment limits outlined in the MFSA's Rules and MPM's own Investment Guidelines, it is also being pointed out that over and above the duty to observe specific maximum limits relating to diversification as may have been specified by rules, directives or guidelines applicable at the time, the behaviour and judgement of the Retirement Scheme Administrator and Trustee of the Scheme is expected to, and should have gone beyond compliance with maximum percentages and was to, in practice, reflect the spirit and principles behind the regulatory framework and in practice promote the scope for which the Scheme was established.

-The excessive exposure to structured products and their issuers, nevertheless, clearly departed from such principles and cannot ultimately be reasonably considered to satisfy and reflect in any way a suitable level of diversification nor a prudent approach.
+The excessive exposure to structured products and their issuers nevertheless clearly departed from such principles and cannot ultimately be reasonably considered to satisfy and reflect in any way a suitable level of diversification nor a prudent approach.